Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Analysis

-Fig.~\ref{fig:ccf_cccd} shows the CCFs and CCCDs of the $V$- and $K$-band light curves at MJD = $52,843-53,055$ (top panel), $53,199-53,429$ (middle panel), and $53,511-53,766$ (bottom panel); the 90\% confidence intervals of the CCFs calculated from the FR/RSS realisations are also shown.
-The CCFs at MJD = $52,843-53,055$ and $53,199-53,429$ show statistically significant CCF peaks, and positive lags are clearly evident.
+Fig.~\ref{fig:ccf_cccd} shows the CCFs and CCCDs of the $V$- and $K$-band light curves at MAGNUM Yr1 (top panel), Yr2 (middle panel), and Yr3 (bottom panel); the 90\% confidence intervals of the CCFs calculated from the FR/RSS realisations are also shown.
+The CCFs at MAGNUM Yr1 and Yr2 show statistically significant CCF peaks, and positive lags are clearly evident.
 The median rest-frame $K$-band time lags and their $16-84$\% percentiles calculated from the CCCDs are summarised in Table~\ref{tbl-combinelag}.
-On the other hand, the CCF at MJD = $53,511-53,766$ does not show any statistically significant correlation; notably, we were unable to obtain the dust reverberation lag at this epoch.
+On the other hand, the CCF at MAGNUM Yr3 does not show any statistically significant correlation, and we are unable to obtain the dust reverberation lag at this epoch.

 As for the variable component, the $V$-band light curve of Mrk~590 is dominated by disk continuum emission, and the $K$-band light curve is dominated by hot dust emission from the dust torus.
-However, the $K$-band light flux may be associated with the long wavelength tail of the disk continuum emission \citep{min06,tom06,kis08,kos14,man18}.
+However, the $K$-band flux may include a flux contribution from the long wavelength tail of the disk continuum emission \citep{min06,tom06,kis08,kos14,man18}.
 Although the minor contribution of the disk continuum emission in the $K$ band is ignored in the CCF analysis here, the obtained dust lags are consistent with $\tau_\text{rest, dust} = 36.2^{+2.6}_{-2.6}$~day reported by \cite{kos14}, in which the disk continuum emission was subtracted by extrapolating the $V$-band light curve assuming a power-law continuum of $\alpha_{\nu} = 0$.
-The above analysis suggests that the dust innermost radius had already become as small as $\simeq 40$~lt-days at the first epoch of the MAGNUM observation at MJD = $52,843-53,055$, which is $\sim$ 1,000~days after the significant decrease in the AGN luminosity of Mrk~590.
+The above analysis suggests that the dust innermost radius had already become as small as $\simeq 40$~lt-days at the first epoch of the MAGNUM observation at MAGNUM Yr1, which is $\sim$ 1,000~days after the significant decrease in the AGN luminosity of Mrk~590.